Caesurus/CTF_Writeups/2021-DefconFinals/ooows-flag-baby/README.md

 ![WebInterface](./images/web_interface.png)

 The `Upload a virtual disk` button allows us to upload a disk image.
-Once uploaded, a VM shows up that can be started and the boot process can be observed via either the `Video` button
+Once uploaded, a VM shows up that can be started, and the boot process can be observed via the `Video` button

 ![VM Video](./images/web_video_buffer.png)